 3. Driftwood, Peat Moss, Chola Wood and Indian Almond Leaves (catappa leaves)

 These natural materials all leach acidic compounds called tannins, which reduce KH and pH.
+The amount they reduce pH and KH depends on how many tannins are available in these natural materials, which may vary by batch.
+This can sometimes result in very little effect overall so this method is not super controlled.
 Peat moss and Indian almond leaves also lower GH (more on that in the next section).

 In addition to reducing pH, there is some scientific evidence that tannins help protect your aquatic friends from diseases and improve healing after injuries.
 Dealing with shrimp disease is never fun, which is why we recommend having at least one item that releases tannins in your tank at all times.